lorien/grab/docs/en/source/grab/request_setup.rst

              user_agent='grab')
     g.request()

-Or you can build Grab object with some initial settings and configure it later:
+Or you can build the Grab object with some initial settings and configure it
+later:

 .. code:: python